ISNIT0/gfs-scraper/README.md

 ## Justification
 The industry standard for GFS GRIB file downloading is [`get_gfs.pl`](http://www.cpc.ncep.noaa.gov/products/wesley/get_gfs.html).
-There's nothing particularly wrong with this, but it's a shame to have yet another language/tool to learn for new weather developers.
-It also doesn't scale particularly well or provide an API to other systems.
+It's quite old, and not a whole lot of people are proficient in perl...
+Hopefully TypeScript is easier to maintain and improve!

 Also, making new things is **fun**!